streamlit/docs/content/deploy/community-cloud/manage-your-app/rename-your-app.md

 # Rename or change your app's GitHub coordinates

-Community Cloud identifies apps by their GitHub coordinates (owner, repository, branch, entrypoint file).
-If you move or rename one of these coordinates, you will lose access to administer any associated app.
+Streamlit Community Cloud identifies apps by their GitHub coordinates (owner, repository, branch, entrypoint file path).
+If you move or rename one of these coordinates without preparation, you will lose access to administer any associated app.

 ## Delete, rename, redeploy

-If you need to rename your repository, move your entrypoint file, or otherwise change a deployed app's GitHub coordinates, do the following for any affected app:
+If you need to rename your repository, move your entrypoint file, or otherwise change a deployed app's GitHub coordinates, do the following:

 1. Delete your app.
 1. Make your desired changes in GitHub.